kubernetes-sigs/descheduler/README.md

 ## Quick Start

-The descheduler can be run as a Job or CronJob or Deployment inside of a k8s cluster.
+The descheduler can be run as a `Job`, `CronJob`, or `Deployment` inside of a k8s cluster.
 It has the advantage of being able to be run multiple times without needing user intervention.
 The descheduler pod is run as a critical pod in the `kube-system` namespace to avoid being evicted by itself or by the kubelet.